Management (MGT) Courses

 MGT 330 Human Resource Mgt (3) The contemporary theory and practice relating to the management of human resources; recruiting, selection, psychological testing, interviewing, job evaluation, performance review, training and development, wage and salary administration, benefit and service programs, and labor-management relations.
-Pre: Admission to Professional Business Program, C or better in MGT 300, and junior standing.
+Pre: C or better in MGT 300.

 MGT 332 Org Behavior & Manage (3) The human relations movement; basic concepts in behavior pertaining to organizations including personality, motivation, leadership, communication, change, conflict, and group dynamics.
 Course includes the relationship of these concepts to performance, job satisfaction and organizational commitment.
-Pre: Admission to Professional Business Program, C or better in MGT 300, and ENG 209, 215, 225, or 287
+Pre: C or better in MGT 300.

 MGT 333 International Business Mgt (3) Provides a systematic introduction to international business management, drawing examples from Pacific Rim business and commerce.
 Course introduces multinational marketing and international aspects of personnel management, plus introductory material on international business financial transactions.
-Pre: Admission to Professional Business Program, C or better in ECON 130 or permission of instructor (Attributes: GAHP, HPP)
+Pre: C or better in ECON 130 (Attributes: DS, GAHP, HPP)

 MGT 341 Project Management (3) This course focuses on the technical and social aspects of project management.
 The basic principles of project management will be introduced to prepare students for possible Project Management Institute (PMI) certification.
 Topics covered include contract proposal, project definition and planning, identification and sequencing of project deliverables, automated scheduling, resource planning, cost estimation and budgeting, risk analysis, project tracking, building a project team and strategic issues of project management.
 Students will be assigned to teams to complete a project.
-Pre: Admission to Professional Business Program and C or better in CS 201 or QBA 362.
+Pre: C or better in CS 201 or QBA 362

 MGT 379 Hist Of Entrepreneurship in Am (3) The role of entrepreneurship in developing the American business system from its European origins to its current global manifestations and its future prospects.
 Focus on the values, characteristics, and practices of entrepreneurs and on the changing relations over time between business, labor and government.
-Pre: Admission to Professional Business Program.
-(Same as HIST 379)
+Pre: 45 college credits successfully completed.

 MGT 425 Bus Planning for New Ventures (3) Development of a business plan for a new venture with attention to form of business organization; competitive advantage; accounting systems and controls; financial, marketing, human relations, operations and risk management; government regulation and compliance; social responsibility.
 Identification of sponsors and sources of help for small business.
-Pre: Admission to Professional Business Program, C or better in any 200-level ENG course, C or better in ECON 130 or BUS 100, and C or better QBA 260.
+Pre: C or better in any 200-level ENG course; C or better in ECON 130 or BUS 110 or BUS 100; C or better in QBA 260 or MATH 115.
 (Attributes: ALEX, GCC)

 MGT 490 Strategic Mgt (3) Integrative capstone course using concepts of strategy formulation, competitive analysis, and strategy implementation as models for problem solving and decision making in an organizational setting.
 Computer software applications are used to aid in comprehensive case analysis.
-Pre: Admission to Professional Business Program, C or better in BUS 290, MGT 300, QBA 300, MKT 310, FIN 320 and senior standing.
+Pre: 75 successfully-completed college credits; C or better BUS 290, MGT 300, QBA 300, MKT 310, and FIN 320.